Last Updated on August 8th, 2019

 The light from enhanced blue light therapy is strong enough to treat both conditions, but it is essential (1) that eyes are open so that the brain “resets” to stop depression and (2) acne-prone skin is exposed to the light to kill acne bacteria.
 Since enhanced blue light therapy lamps also generate red light, they can help stop excess oil production deeper in the skin at the same time they kill acne bacteria in pores.

 When you are using blue and/or red light therapy for treating acne, it is important to remember that more is not necessarily better.
 The inflammation caused by acne, unlike the inflammation caused by impetigo and some other kinds of skin infections, is not generated by the bacteria themselves.
-It is generated by the immune system.
+It is generated by the immune system6.
 Your objective is just to kill enough acne bacteria that your immune system does not stay on high alert trying to get rid of this usually harmless skin infection.

 Likewise, with red light therapy, your objective is not to “dry out” the skin.
-It is only necessary to reduce excessive sebum production in the oil glands of the skin to keep blemishes smaller.
+It is only necessary to reduce excessive sebum production7 in the oil glands of the skin to keep blemishes smaller.
 But light therapy is just part of the process of getting rid of acne for good.

-There’s just no way you can get rid of acne blemishes without a good daily cleansing routine.
-You may also benefit from exfoliant skin peels that keep dead skin from accumulating in pores.
+There’s just no way you can get rid of acne blemishes without a good daily cleansing routine8.
+You may also benefit from exfoliant skin peels that keep dead skin from accumulating in pores9.
 And you may need treatment for brown spots left when pimples heal and a method for smoothing out small acne scars.
 This requires a combination of products you can find in a system like Exposed Skin Care.

 To be your most trusted ally in your pursuit of clear, healthy skin.